materialsproject/fireworks/docs/_build/html/_sources/installation_tutorial.txt

 Run the rocket launcher in rapid-fire mode
 ------------------------------------------

 While launching a single job is nice, a more useful functionality is to maintain a certain number of jobs in the queue.
 The rocket launcher provides a "rapid-fire" mode that automatically provides this functionality.
-This mode requires another part of the QueueAdapter to be functioning properly, namely the part of the code that determines how many jobs are currently in the queue by the current user.
+This mode requires another part of the :doc:`QueueAdapterBase </fireworks.core>` to be functioning properly, namely the part of the code that determines how many jobs are currently in the queue by the current user.

 To test rapid-fire mode, try the following: